rootless-containers/rootlesscontaine.rs/content/getting-started/podman.md

 |  1.1   | Added support for port forwarding (`podman run -p`)
 |  1.5   | Added support for cgroup v2
 |  2.1   | Added support for multi-container networking (`podman create network`)
+|  5.0   | Switched the default networking from slirp4netns to pasta
+|  6.0 (planned) | Removed the support for slirp4netns

 {{< hint info >}}
 **FAQ: Docker/Moby vs Podman?**

-Until recently, Docker/Moby had lacked support for cgroup v2, and on the other hand Podman had lacked support for multi-container networking.
+Until 2020, Docker/Moby had lacked support for cgroup v2, and on the other hand Podman had lacked support for multi-container networking.

 As of October 2020, the two projects implement almost the same features with regard